 Blue shakes his head, then realizes Red is looking at their hands.
 He’s still holding Red’s, and a pang of guilt goes through him.
 It was hard, seeing Red again at the casino.
 Harder than he thought it would be… and easier, talking to him.
 Slipping back into a comfortable friendship that he’d let wither, all because he was so worried that it wasn’t as mutual as he thought it was.

 But Red is here, at his bedside, waiting for him to wake up.
 Embarrassingly, Blue’s eyes fill, and thankfully Red doesn’t say anything as he swallows back his tears and takes deep breaths.
 Just squeezes his hand tight.

 “Glad you’re okay,” he mutters, and clears his throat before letting Red’s hand go.
-His hands him a cup of water from the bedside table, and Blue downs the whole thing.
-“What the hell happened?
+His friend passes him a cup of water from the bedside table, and Blue downs the whole thing.
+“Thanks.
+So what the hell happened?
 There were others with us too, what about them?”

 “They’re mostly okay.
 We all fell.
 Slid, more like.
 We stopped once, on the way down, then that floor broke too.
 Our pokemon kept anything heavy from falling onto us, but we got a bit crushed between them.
 Leaf dislocated her shoulder, one of the others broke a leg, his friend broke some fingers that he landed on the wrong way.”
 Red shakes his head.
 “It was dark, and cramped.
 We could tell you were badly injured, but not how much at first.
 Everyone was in a lot of pain, and confused, obviously.
 My first thought, once I got over that, was to worry that we’d run out of air.”